MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 | **Microsoft Sentinel Automation Contributor** | Allows Microsoft Sentinel to add playbooks to automation rules.
 It isn't meant for user accounts. |
 -->

-### Zero Trust in Multi-Tenant Architecture with Azure Lighthouse
+### Zero Trust in multi-tenant architectures with Azure Lighthouse

 Azure Lighthouse enables multi-tenant management with scalability, higher automation, and enhanced governance across resources.
 With Azure Lighthouse you can manage multiple Microsoft Sentinel instances across Microsoft Entra tenants at scale.
 Here’s an example.